mpounsett/operator-transfer/operator-transfer.md

 Post Migration
 : After the old DS set has expired from caches the gaining operator may remove the losing operator DNSKEYs from the zone.
-At this time it is assumed that the gaining operator severs whatever process was transferring zone data from the losing operator, and the gaining operator begins publishing the zone.
+At this time it is assumed that the gaining operator stops whatever process was transferring zone data from the losing operator, and the gaining operator begins publishing the zone.

 F> ~~~~ ascii-art